pintoso/Agent-Picker/README.md

 # How to configure for your resolution

+Just use this EASY [online method](https://github.com/pintoso/Agent-Picker/issues/2) to get X and Y coordinates and replace in the files:

 [Continue Button.ini](Continue%20Button.ini) = XY Continue Button position

 [[X]Agent List.txt]([X]Agent%20List.txt) = X Agents position

 [[Y]Agent List.txt]([Y]Agent%20List.txt) = Y Agents position

-You can add agents or correct the position of existing ones after an update or for a different resolution.
+You can add agents or correct the position of existing ones after an update or for a different resolution ^^
-Simply take a screenshot of the agent selection screen and use pretty much any image editor to acquire a certain icon's coordinates.

-Or use [the online method](https://github.com/pintoso/Agent-Picker/issues/2) (very easy)

 ## Compiling
 if you want to compile by yourself for security reasons, follow this step by step to compile correctly in `.exe`